User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: Conclusion and Outlook

 \section{Conclusion and Outlook}

 User simulation plays an increasingly important role in the era of Generative AI with a wide range of applications, including user behaviour modeling and analysis, data augmentation, and system evaluation.
 Each application area may require different simulation techniques and will likely lead to the development of specialized simulators.
 At the same time, there is clear synergy among the different lines of exploration and the various research directions can enhance and inform one another.
 Over time, these diverse lines of research may even converge as we advance toward AGI.
+As this interdisciplinary community matures, a critical next step will be the development of unified metamodels, shared architectures, and exchange standards for user simulation.
+Currently, the lack of such standards hinders interoperability between simulators developed in different subfields.
+Establishing these frameworks will be essential for addressing the highly complex, multi-angle requirements of user simulation at scale.
 Much of the research today on user simulation is scattered across different communities.
 We envision a convergence of research in this area in the future, where researchers from multiple communities and disciplines would have increasingly more engagement and collaboration.
 The user simulation portal at \url{http://usersim.ai} is an emerging platform with the potential to facilitate this, though further effort is required to accelerate interdisciplinary research and foster cross-disciplinary collaboration.
 In the short term, progress can be made by regularly hosting workshops on user simulation at different major conferences of different communities, which would facilitate the creation and growth of an interdisciplinary research community around the general topic of user simulation.